We sort your Self Assessment for you. £119, all in.

 To be eligible to claim TTF, you must be running a commercial production for a majority paying audience.
-Also, at least 25% of your core spend on the production must occur within the EEA.
+Also, at least 25% of your core spend on the production must occur within the European Economic Area (EEA).

 Read more about what you can claim with TTR on HMRC’s website.